How Long Does It Take to Clean a House Professionally for My Cleaning Business?

 The question of how long it takes to clean a house is one that every cleaning business owner asks at the start of their business.
 This is not surprising because many cleaning business owners who are completely new to the industry need this information to know how to price their services.
 Clients may also ask you this question to know how long before they get their space back.

 It takes about three hours to do maintenance cleaning for a house and between six to twelve hours to do a deep cleaning.
-However, for accurate estimation, you must first take into How Long Does It Take to Clean a House Professionally for My Cleaning Business? consideration unknown variables that may affect the length of time you need to clean for.
+However, for accurate estimation, you must first take into consideration unknown variables that may affect the length of time you need to clean for.

 Production Rate